harding/bitcoinops.github.io/_posts/en/newsletters/2021-12-08-newsletter.md

 meeting, highlighting some of the important questions and answers.
 Click on a question below to see a summary of the answer from the meeting.*

-[Treat Taproot as always active][review club #23512] is a PR by Marco Falke to make transactions spending taproot outputs standard, regardless of taproot deployment status.
+[Treat taproot as always active][review club #23512] is a PR by Marco Falke to make transactions spending [taproot][topic taproot] outputs standard, regardless of taproot deployment status.

 {% include functions/details-list.md